cobwebch/external_import/Documentation/Developer/UserFunctions/Index.rst

    already gone through renaming the fields.
 That means the names of the fields are not those of the external data, but those of the TYPO3 CMS fields.

+The function may throw the special exception :php:`\Cobweb\ExternalImport\Exception\CriticalFailureException`.
+This will cause the "Transform Data" step to abort.
+More details in the chapter about :ref:`critical exceptions <developer-critical-exceptions>`.

 .. note::